alyboba/cfms-website.github.io/src/site/_news/call-for-applications-national-medical-student-day-of-action-on-indigenous-mental-wellness-summer-studentship-opportunity.md

 date: 2018-06-03 00:00:00
 description: >-
-  This opportunity follows the 2018 CFMS National Medical Student Day of Action on Indigenous Mental Wellness, and is an opportunity to follow up on this longitudinal advocacy effort.
+  This opportunity follows the 2018 CFMS National Medical Student Day of Action on Indigenous Mental Wellness, and continues this longitudinal advocacy effort.
 Apply by June 8th.
 lang: en
 ---